Skip to main content

-Posted on April 4, 2022 by in Uncategorized
+Posted on April 4, 2022 by Justin Collett in Uncategorized

 Race Gun vs. Carry Gun

 So what is a race gun?
-The term comes from the competition world and is used to describe a pistol whose sole focus is on performance with no regard to concealability, sometimes weight and in some cases it seems reliability.
-They are usually compensated, have a red dot optic, hold a lot of bullets and have tuned triggers usually at or under two pounds.
+The term comes from the competition world and is used to describe a pistol whose sole focus is on performance with no regard for concealability.
+Most r acing guns will also have less emphasis on weight and in some cases it seems reliable as well.
+After all, you’re not using these types of guns for self-defense, so things like weight or reliability are less of a consideration.
+Race guns are usually compensated, have a red dot optic, hold a lot of bullets and have tuned triggers usually at or under two pounds.
 They are often set up on the ragged edge of reliability, have large magazine funnels to aid in reloading and are usually impractical for anything but games.
 They do however perform exceedingly well at their intended purpose and that is performance.
 My example is a Staccato XC with 1 pound 14 oz trigger, Holosun 509T and Surefire 300XU-B that is on the gun more to add weight and make it fit the holsters I have than anything else.
 The holster is a Philster outside the waistband with no retention.

-My unscientific method for finding out the answer to my question was simply running some drills with both pistols and noting the differences in overall times, draw time and any accuracy differences.
-I ran three drills.
-The first being a version of the classic Bill Drill which is react to a signal, draw from holster and fire six rounds as fast as you can.
+My unscientific method for testing the two types of guns and finding out the answer to my question was simply running some drills with both pistols and noting the differences in overall times, draw time and any accuracy differences.
+I ran three drills in total.
+The first being a version of the classic Bill Drill, which is react to a signal, draw from holster and fire six rounds as fast as you can.
 In the version of the drill I shot, it was from 8 yards onto a C zone steel target.
 This drill focuses on draw speed and recoil management at high speed while maintaining acceptable accuracy.
 I went speed focused on this version and accepted any hit on the plate.
 To quote the great Ricky Bobby “I want to go fast.”

 Glock 19 from concealment: